STAN Introduction

 }

-Profiling the Model with CmdStanR (2)
+Profiling STAN Models with CmdStanR (2)

 model = cmdstan_model("Profile_Mod.stan")